 Injection moulding

-- Heat plastic pellets until they become liquid
+- Plastic pellets are heated until they become liquid

-- Inject molten plastic into a closed mould using high pressure (two halves of mould that clamp together)
+- Molten plastic is injected into a closed mould using high pressure (two halves of mould that clamp together)

 Extrusion

-- Push molten plastic through a die with a shaped metal opening using a rotating screw
+- Molten plastic is pushed through a die with a shaped metal opening using a rotating screw

 - Continuous shape emerges – a long, continuous profile matching the shape of the die (like squeezing toothpaste from a tube)